contrast-zone/t-rewriter.js/canon.md

 Composite terms are consisted of more than one elementary terms, each enclosed within its own `<` and `>` symbols pair.
 For example, `<It's a <adjective> day>` is a composite term embracing `<adjective>` elementary term.
 Another example of composite term may be `<<noun> is <adjective>>` containing `<noun>` and `<adjective>` elementary terms.
 We may nest composite and elementary terms within composite terms in any count and depth we want, but in the most cases, one or two levels should be enough to harness the purpose of composite terms.

-Lets examine the following example to understand the purpose of composite terms:
+Let's examine the following example to understand the purpose of composite terms:

     /*
         toy making decision